 For as long as I can remember, I have loved all animals.
 I have been training my own dogs since the age of ten, and have been committed to using force free methods since 1998.
-When I discovered the thrill of teaching dogs and other creatures with the clicker, I became involved in dog rescue and then in teaching others how to develop harmonious relationships with their dogs through positive reinforcement training.
+When I discovered the thrill of teaching dogs and other creatures by rewarding them for making correct choices, I became involved in dog rescue and then in teaching others the joy of developing harmonious relationships with animals through positive reinforcement training.

 I began teaching dog training in 1999 as an apprentice, and started an independent training business in 2005.
-I have participated with my dogs in service and community education projects and group activities with Dog Scouts of America, and enjoyed making nursing home visits with a certified therapy dog.
-I have honed my training skills through workshops with Bob and Marian Bailey, Sue Ailsby, Steve White, Kathy Sdao, Turid Rugaas, and Dawn Jecs.
-I became a Karen Pryor Academy Certified Training Partner (KPA CTP) in 2013.
+I have participated with my dogs in service projects and group activities with Dog Scouts of America, and enjoyed making nursing home visits with a certified therapy dog.
+I have honed my training skills through workshops, webinars and conferences.
+I became a Karen Pryor Academy Certified Training Partner (KPA CTP #63199) in 2013.
 As part of this experience, I added cat training to my repertoire.
-I obtained my CPDT-KA certification (Certified Professional Dog Trainer, Knowledge-Assessed)* in 2019.
+I obtained my CPDT-KA certification from the Certification Council for Professional Dog Trainers in 2019.
 With a Ph.D. in biology, I am employed in biomedical research in the Department of Pharmacology and Nutritional Sciences at the University of Kentucky College of Medicine.
-I enjoy the synergy between my training in biological science and the science-based approach to pet training that I learned through my studies in Karen Pryor Academy.
+I enjoy the synergy between my training in biological science and the science-based approach to pet training that I learned through Karen Pryor Academy and my continuing education.

-I live in Lexington with Mystery, a Golden Retriever-Australian Shepherd mix, Juni, a (perhaps) hound-Blue Heeler mix, and three cats, all rescued from local shelters.
+I live in Lexington with a variety of dogs and cats adopted from local shelters.